Railway Employes' Department

-The Railway Employes' Department (RED) was a semi-autonomous department of the AFL–CIO.
+The Railway Employes' Department (RED) was a semi-autonomous labour union department of the American Federation of Labor and Congress of Industrial Organizations (AFL–CIO).

 History

 The department was founded in 1908, as the Railroad Employes' Department, and was chartered by the American Federation of Labor in February 1909.
 In 1915, it became the "Railway Employes' Department", and it continued to use the old spelling of employees throughout its existence.
 By 1925, the department had nine affiliates: